We ask every group playing in ORLGA competitive events to keep 2

 submit a scorecard for handicapping purposes and post the correct score

-to participants in these events.
+for handicap calculation.
 Scorecards for rounds played outside OR

 Handicap scorecards should be printed clearly and include: